Sociology and Anthropology

 The university requires all students to complete at least one course designated "writing intensive" in their majors at the 300 level or above.
 Students majoring in sociology may fulfill this requirement by successfully completing SOCI 412.

 Honors Program in Sociology

-Sociology majors who have completed 75 credits (with a minimum of 15 credits in sociology, 6 of which must have been taken at Mason) and have a 3.50 GPA overall and a 3.50 GPA in sociology may apply for admission to the honors program in sociology.
+Sociology majors who have completed 75 credits (with a minimum of 15 credits in sociology, 6 of which must have been taken at Mason) and who have a 3.50 GPA overall and a 3.50 GPA in sociology may apply for admission to the honors program in sociology.
 To graduate with honors in sociology, students must complete SOCI 480 and 481 with a minimum GPA of 3.50 overall and in sociology courses presented for graduation.
 The 6 credits of honors courses may be counted toward the major requirement in sociology.
-For more information or application procedures, contact the department.
+For more information or application procedures, contact the Sociology and Anthropology Department.